Explaining the MSM Deferral

 Stanford Blood Center Policy

-Based on the FDA’s 2015 recommendation, which can be found at fda.gov, Stanford Blood Center changed the MSM deferral from an indefinite deferral to a 12-month deferral.
+Based on the FDA’s 2020 recommendation, which can be found at fda.gov, Stanford Blood Center changed the MSM deferral from a 12-month deferral to a three-month deferral.
 Although this change does align the MSM donor deferral period with those for other activities that may pose a similar risk of transfusion-transmission infection, Stanford Blood Center strongly supports additional research to determine if individual risk assessment is an effective and safe alternative for donor screening.
 Stanford Blood Center encourages the FDA to further evaluate deferral criteria for MSM and ensure the use of science-based deferrals that are fair and consistent among blood donors while maintaining the safety of the blood supply.

 Blood Donor Reentry